Memory loss that isn't dementia — other causes worth knowing about

 Sometimes aggression can be reduced by changing the environment.
 Some people do better with less lighting and fewer people.
 Some do better with more light and company.
 Some do better with background music and activity.
 Some do better with quiet.

-Having a consistent routine is helpful.
+A consistent routine is helpful.
 When your parent knows what to expect, they're less likely to be agitated or frightened.

 When It's Dangerous